 Travel Journal — We can testify that travel memories that aren’t written down quickly can often fade–especially the small details that may not seem special now, but will mean a lot more five or ten years down the road.

-Money Belt — This is up to you: we no longer use a money belt, but if you’re more comfortable having your passport with you at all times in France, you can consider bringing one.
+Money Belt — This is up to you: we no longer use a money belt, but if you’re more comfortable having your passport in a money belt during your trip to France, you can consider bringing one.
 We used to use this one and had no complaints.

 How Long to Stay in Strasbourg in December

-Strasbourg is one of Europe’s top destinations for Christmas markets and holiday cheer, and we recommend setting aside at least 2 full days to explore the city and markets in Strasbourg itself.
+Strasbourg is one of Europe’s top destinations for Christmas markets and holiday cheer, and we recommend setting aside at least 1 full day (so excluding the afternoon/evening your arrive) to explore the city and markets in Strasbourg itself.

 If you’re not going to be traveling anywhere else in Alsace as part of your December trip, we recommend taking at least one day trip from Strasbourg to a gorgeous village (or two or three) to get a taste of the region outside of the capital city.